 Late graduates can also receive the scholarship as long as they complete the FAFSA and their first disbursement occurs before the age of 22.
-The scholarship is first-come-first-served and there is no guarantee that the funding will be there that far down the road.
+However, the scholarship is first-come-first-served and there is no guarantee that funding will be available.

 Yes, as long as they were reported in 9th grade enrollment data by their corresponding school district (most home school programs still report to a district).
 This gets them counted in with the cohort and we will be able to match them once they file a FAFSA.
 Home schooled students still have to complete a diploma in order to receive the scholarship.

 No. A student has to be officially enrolled at a GEAR UP high school in 9th grade to be part of the cohort and receive the scholarship.
 If they are only taking classes at the GEAR UP school, they most likely don't count in that school's enrollment numbers.

 If you are a resident of the state of Iowa: Fill out the Free Application for Federal Student Aid, also known as the FAFSA.
 You should fill out the FAFSA every year beginning with your senior year of high school.
 The FAFSA is the application for all kinds of college financial aid, including the GEAR UP Iowa Scholarship.
 The FAFSA is available each year beginning in October.
 Each college will have a deadline by which they want the FAFSA completed – be sure to find out about your college’s deadline!
 Otherwise, you might not be considered for all the aid your college offers.

 If you are a GEAR UP Iowa student who now lives in another state: Please contact us at firstname.lastname@example.org.